|Alessandra Di Salvo|

 Barbara is a facilitator at many national and international training courses.
 She lectures as part of masters' courses at the School of the Ministry of Finance, and also at international and local conferences, seminars and tax congresses.
 She has authored several articles in various tax journals on a wide variety of indirect tax topics.

 Barbara graduated with a degree in economics from Bocconi University, Milan in 1997.
 She is a chartered accountant (Dottore Commercialista, 2001), and an Italian registered auditor (Revisore Contabile, Ministerial Decree October 6 2003).

-Chiara Tomassetti is a VAT partner at Deloitte Italy.
+Chiara Tomassetti, Deloitte Italy, is a VAT partner.
 She has been a member of the Italian indirect tax practice since 2000 and was promoted to partner in 2012.
 Before joining Deloitte, Chiara was with the local tax firm correspondent of Andersen Legal, which she joined in 1998.

 Chiara specialises in the recovery of VAT credits, insurance premium tax and local taxation related to power production plants.
 From her involvement in various VAT audits and tax litigations, she has developed outstanding relationships with the Central Department of the Revenue Agency.

 As a lawyer, she often provides assistance in drafting and reviewing contracts and advice for VAT audits and tax litigations.
 Chiara is a regular speaker at VAT conferences and seminars and author of publications (on local taxation on wind/photovoltaic energy plants and on the sale of VAT receivables claimed for refund).
 She also teaches VAT courses in the University of Rome's LUISS Business School and in the University of Rome La Sapienza.